firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-18-we-could-have-the-future-star-trek-promised-us.md

 teaser: "The implication is obvious.
 The aftershocks of trauma follow us relentlessly, constantly forcing us to be vigilant about ourselves and our space."
 author-img: danilo-campos.jpg
 author-bio: |
   Danilo is a lifelong student of futurism who pays the bills by applying that knowledge as a software developer and technology educator.
 A descendent of colonized people, Danilo lives in tension: a critic of technology as an extraction vehicle, but also a champion of its power to amplify marginalized voices and the reach of the human mind.
-He was raised on a steady diet of speculative fiction, from Asimov to _Star Trek_ to _Snow Crash_, and still sees it as an ideal lens for imagining the futures we want—or must prevent.
+He was raised on a steady diet of speculative fiction, from Asimov to _Star Trek_ to _Snow Crash_, and still sees it as an ideal lens for imagining the futures we want — or must prevent.
 proofread: true
 ---